The cause of early morning wake up in toddlers is generally one or all of the following:

 This leads me to the next point.

 For some reason many parents believe that their toddler should be going to sleep at 12 midday (or later) as lunch is usually at 12 midday and then the toddler has their sleep.
 WRONG!
 Your toddlers sleep should be in the middle of THEIR day, not THE day.
 For a toddler who wakes at 6am and goes down at 6pm – 11am daytime sleep would be perfect.
 P2B recommends a double lunch in this circumstance.
 What does that look like?
-Meat & Veg pre-sleep and then sandwich, fruit and yoghurt on waking.
+Meat & Veg pre-sleep (so dinner from the night before is a great option) and then sandwich, fruit and yoghurt on waking (that ‘toddler’ lunch)

 A later day sleep can cause havoc on multiple levels in the world of your toddler.
 Cortisol is the hormone that wakes us up.
 When you see a burst of energy after tired signs, that’s a cortisol rush.
 Cortisol levels are at their lowest level about 3-5 hours after we fall asleep at night and then they then rise slowly throughout the night peaking around 3-5am.
 It is therefore essential that you understand your toddlers own tired signs, understand their sleep windows and ensure they get the right bedtime.
 A toddler who has had their sleep too late is not only difficult to settle at that nightly bedtime routine but can lead to that early morning wake up.